On this page

 Providing early support

 Recognising the signs that a child or young person might be experiencing social or emotional difficulties helps educators take appropriate action.
 School refusal can be a flag for anxiety or other mental health issues.
-Recognising and responding to school refusal means that educators might pick up on issues that would otherwise be missed.
+Recognising and responding to school refusal early means that educators might pick up on issues that would otherwise be missed.
 The child or young person and their family can also be referred to other services or professionals who can support them.

 Be You Professional Learning